 MEP and AEC firms don't have a technology problem.
 They have a documentation problem.
 RFIs, submittals, daily reports, version control.
-Most of it can be handled faster and with fewer errors by AI that understands your project environment.
+AI handles the groundwork on all of it.
+Your engineers and field crews handle the judgment calls.
+That's the division that actually works.

 The billing rate on RFI coordination and submittal review is real.
 So is the schedule impact when responses are slow and documents get lost between systems.

-On a mid-size commercial project, RFI counts routinely hit 500 or more.
+On a large commercial or industrial project, RFI counts regularly reach several hundred.
 Drafting responses requires pulling specs, cross-referencing drawings, and coordinating with design teams.
 Most of that groundwork can be done by AI in minutes, not hours.

 Manual submittal review is time-consuming and prone to inconsistency, especially across large package batches or when the reviewer changes mid-project.
 Delays in the review queue compress downstream schedules directly.